Three-Moons-Network/az-base-infra/README.md

 networking
 variables

-stand up the base-infra with terraform plan
+stand up the base-infra with terraform plan.
+Use common.env file to export secrets to cli.